Whanganui

 Tongariro National Park

-20. National Park village to Mangatepopo Hut: 29 km, 8 hrs 45 (maps 58, 57)
+20. Waimarino village to Mangatepopo Hut: 29 km, 8 hrs 45 (maps 58, 57)

-National Park village to Whakapapa village: 20 km, 6 hrs
+Waimarino village to Whakapapa village: 20 km, 6 hrs

 Whakapapa village is the gateway to skiing and hiking in the Tongariro National Park.
 Accommodation options are varied but eating is a bit limited and resupply is not feasible (the camp store sells mainly ice blocks and a few muesli bars).
 For things to do, see the DoC website.
 If you want to depart from the TA trail and do some hikes you could consider the two round-the-mountain routes (one around Mt Ngāuruhoe – the Tongariro Northern Circuit (3 days) – the other around Mt Ruapehu (5 days) or the Tama Lakes (5-6 hrs return).
 Note that the Tongariro Northern Circuit takes in the Tama Lakes and part of it is on the TA route (but you will need to repeat the section of the TA because it is a circuit that brings you back to Whakapapa).
-Climbing Mt Ruapehu is also an option, but the route is not marked and you need to be prepared for walking in snow and for cold, windy conditions on the top.
+Climbing Mt Ruapehu is also an option, but the route is not marked and you need to have mountain experience and be prepared for walking in snow and for cold, windy conditions on the top.
 Having a favourable weather forecast is essential.
 And Māori iwi (tribe) Ngāti Hikairo ki Tongariro are now asking people to respect the sacred nature of the National Park’s three main peaks by not climbing them.
-The same goes for bathing in lakes and rivers.
+The same goes for bathing in its lakes and rivers.

-• National Park Visitor Centre, Whakakpapa village, open 8 am to 5pm in summer.
+• National Park Visitor Centre, Whakakpapa village, open 8 am to 4.30 pm in summer.
 Good for daily weather updates, plus has interpretive displays about the park.

 • Chateau Tongariro – Whakapapa village.
 A heritage hotel that is now closed because it needs seismic strengthening.
 Re-opening is probably years away, if at all.